Gawen/life/Resume.md

 ### IT & Embedded System Freelancer
 Sunday April 11 2010 to now

+### Freelance Back-end Developer @ Kitchbi
+Sunday April 11 2010 to now

+[Kitchbi](http://www.kitchbi.com/) is a social network for the family.

 ### Developer @ Majority Report
 Wednesday January 21 2009 to Saturday August 01 2009